Education/Special Education, Ph.D.

 Graduates typically pursue careers in higher education (departments of education or psychology); in K-12 educational settings; as instructional technology specialists; as trainers in corporate, government, or medical settings; or as educational specialists in positions requiring skills in research design, applied statistics, or testing/measurement.

 Non-Matriculated Student Policy:

 Students may take up to 9 credits prior to admission.
 In general, all of the program's courses are open to non-matriculated students.

 All Assistantships in the program involve teaching one of the two

-undergraduate courses housed in the program: ED 1322: Lifespan Human
+undergraduate courses housed in the program: EDUC 1322: Lifespan Human

-Development or ED 2306: The Evaluation and Assessment of Learning.
+Development or EDUC 2306: The Evaluation and Assessment of Learning.

 Students who wish to apply for an Assistantship should submit an